 - We love Patron.

-- After enough Patron shots, Chris will do karaoke.
-Consider this more of a warning than a fact.
+- Too much Patron and karaoke happens.
+That’s really more of a warning than a fact.

-In May we attended the CAUTION: Brewing Taproom 1st Anniversary.
-It was our first visit to CAUTION: Brewing, and they were celebrating a first of their own – their first anniversary.
+In May we also attended the CAUTION Brewing Anniversary Party.
+It was our first visit to CAUTION Brewing, and they were celebrating a first of their own – their first anniversary.
 The taproom was well hidden in an industrial park off I-70 in Denver, but they are worth seeking out.
-CAUTION threw a really fun shindig, complete with big wheel races, games, and some great live music from Redline Radio.
-The beers were pretty good too!
-They had all their standards on tap plus plenty of special brews, such as the Bee’s Knees Honey Basil Ale, and Hippity Hops Chrysanthemum IPA.
-Jeff had a bit too many, which is how the picture at the end of this post happened.
-Good times!
+CAUTION threw a really fun shindig, complete with games, big wheel races, and live music from Redline Radio.
+Of course there was plenty of great beers, too.
+They had all their standards on tap plus plenty of special brews, like the Bee’s Knees Honey Basil Ale, and Hippity Hops Chrysanthemum IPA.
+Tasty stuff!

 Finally, last weekend we took a really fun Mixology Class at Indulge Bistro & Wine Bar in Highlands Ranch.
-Yes, Mixology…. we can class it up now and again by drinking booze over beer!
-This class was actually a Groupon we bought last year for Indulge Wine School, and we almost let it expire.
-Thank goodness we didn’t because this class was a lot of fun!
+Yes, mixology… we can class it up now and again by drinking fancy-pants cocktails instead of beer.
+We got the class via Groupon, and it was so fun we’d recommend it even at full price.
 We learned how to make some fresh and delicious cocktails from the five most common liquors: vodka, gin, rum, whiskey and tequila.
-All of the drinks used freshly made simple syrup, fruit, veggies, herbs and liquors – nothing more.
-Best of all, everything was delicious!
-Who know that a Cucumber Basil Gin cocktail could be so refreshing?
-Or that a Blueberry Lemon Drop Martini could become one of our new favorite drinks?
-This was a fun, hands-on class that more than anything taught us to be confident enough to make our own concoctions.
+All the drink recipes used homemade simple syrup, plus fresh fruit, veggies, and herbs – and nothing more.
+It was all fresh and delicious.
+The Cucumber Basil Gin cocktail we made is a new house favorite, as is the Blueberry Lemon Drop Martini.
+Yum!
+It was a fun, hands-on class that more than anything else, teaches you to be confident when crafting a cocktail.
 Plus we got to drink what we made, so it was a great time!

-Overall, the last three months have been full of some fun events, but nothing like what we have coming up.
-As summer beer festival season heats up in Colorado, you know we’ll be there.
-You don’t know if we get off our behinds and write about it.
+Overall, the last three months have been full of some great trips and fun events, but it’s nothing compared to what we have coming up.
+Summer beer festival season is heating up, and you know we’ll be there.
+Or at least you will know if we get off our behinds and write about it.
 Will we?
 Nobody knows!
 You’ll just have to stick around and find out.
-We could surprise you!